 C5- The charger is connected but not charging.
 This is a battery fault problem and requires a service call.
 The batteries will need to be replaced and the lift charging circuit should be checked.

 A1- Stair lift is beeping, the lift is not parked on a charging station.
 The A1 code is telling you the lift is not charging.
 Move the lift to a charging point.
 If the lift doesn’t stop beeping check the power supply.
+If the power supply is plugged into a working outlet and the lift continues to beep call for service as soon as possible.
+The lift will need to be serviced or the main batteries will lose their charge and the lift will stop working.

 Normal operating codes.